 In messaging, replies are short.
-Poorly written chatbots send walls of text with an overload of information but real conversations don’t work this way.
+Poorly designed chatbots send walls of text with an overload of information but real conversations don’t work this way.
 Chatbot replies should generally be brief and cut to the chase.
-John Mayer explains it best .
+John Mayer explains it best.

 Conversations have elements, and a diagram will help you map out every possibility of what your chatbot could say.
 The elements you may use in a chatbot conversation are:

 - Greeting: Used to say hello or start a conversation.
 Formality is dependent on relationship (return versus new users).